hpanchal092/go_2048/README.md

 ## description

-it's a cli 2048 game in golang. i don't know what else to say. it doesn't work right now
+it's a cli 2048 game in golang. i don't know what else to say.

 ## long term plan